TiwariManis/Review/README.md

 * Product Review comments
 * Review Header

-It will create `data.ipynb` file inside the `data` folder containing all the scraped data in `ipynb` format
+It will create `data.ipynb` file inside the main folder folder containing all the scraped data in `ipynb` format